Skip to main content

 Resolving to become an active member of the community is not enough—there must be action.
 However, the same lack of time and resources that blocked the school before can prevent them from reaching their goal of community involvement.
 That’s where the Consortium comes in.

-“There’s a lot of information that the Consortium is able to share with us,” Heger explained.
+“There’s a lot of information that the Consortium is able to share with us,” the Principal explained.
 “They helped us look for resources and things that we could do without having that Site Coordinator.”

 In their first year as a member school, Underwood Public School operated without a dedicated Site Coordinator.
 It takes time to find the right individual for each school.
-Site Coordinators need to know the ins-and-outs of not just their specific school, but ins and outs of the community as well.
+Site Coordinators need to know the ins-and-outs of, not just their specific school, but also the community.

-In 2023, Underwood Public School hired Brooklyn Schann to be their dedicated Site Coordinator.
-Schann used to live in Underwood, ND and she had experience teaching in a nearby community, giving her a deep understanding of rural schools and their students’ needs.
+In 2023, Underwood Public School hired a dedicated Site Coordinator, someone with experience teaching in a nearby community, giving them a deep understanding of rural schools and their students’ needs.

-Since Schann was hired, Heger has seen a large difference in how Underwood Public School functions and meets its students’ needs.
+Since the Site Coordinator was hired, the Principal has seen a large difference in how Underwood Public School functions and meets its students’ needs.

-“Our doors have been blown wide open by opportunities for additional grants and funding and training,” Heger said.
+“Our doors have been blown wide open by opportunities for additional grants and funding and training,” the Principal said.

-Heger continued, sharing how Schann identifies the needs of the school and the community by asking the right questions: “How do we look at data differently?
+The Principal continued, sharing how the Site Coordinator identifies the needs of the school and the community by asking the right questions: “How do we look at data differently?
 How do we use that data to meet the needs of our students?
 Where do we have instructional or curricular gaps?”

-And from those identified gaps, Schann can act.
-From maintaining established programs like the Comet Closet (a food-pantry-esque resource for students and staff who are struggling with food insecurity and basic needs going unmet) to bringing in the 31:8 Project to help students of all ages understand the confluence of social media and human trafficking (in a developmentally appropriate way), Schann has even worked to bring in the Artist in Residency Program and mini-career exploration programs for older students.
+And from those identified gaps, the Site Coordinator can act.
+From maintaining established programs like the Comet Closet (a food-pantry-like resource for students and staff who are struggling with food insecurity and basic needs going unmet) to bringing in the 31:8 Project to help students of all ages understand the confluence of social media and human trafficking (in a developmentally appropriate way), the Site Coordinator has even worked to bring in the Artist in Residency Program and minicareer exploration programs for older students.

-“The support, collaboration, brainstorming, and forward-thinking of the Consortium has helped me navigate this new role with success,” Schann said.
+“The support, collaboration, brainstorming, and forwardthinking of the Consortium has helped me navigate this new role with success,” the Site Coordinator said.
 “I never realized the door of opportunities the Consortium opens up to multiple partners in the community and statewide.”

 The impact is already being felt.
 For example, thanks to bringing in the 31:8 Project, students gained skills to help them understand and identify risky situations involving social media and human trafficking.
 Those students have already spoken up and spoken out to help their peers (or themselves).

 And that’s exactly how schools can make a bigger impact in the lives of their students.
-When schools become Full-Service Community Schools, teachers and staff can focus on their own part of teaching children while knowing that everyone’s needs are being met holistically.
-For educators in the NDFSCS Consortium schools, like Heger, only one question remains:
+When schools become FullService Community Schools, teachers and staff can focus on their own part of teaching children while knowing that everyone’s needs are being met holistically.
+For educators in the NDFSCS Consortium schools, like the Principal, only one question remains:

 WHO WE ARE